awsdocs/amazon-athena-user-guide/doc_source/alter-table-add-partition.md

 Creates one or more partition columns for the table\.
 Each partition consists of one or more distinct column name/value combinations\.
 A separate data directory is created for each specified combination, which can improve query performance in some circumstances\.
 Partitioned columns don't exist within the table data itself, so if you use a column name that has the same name as a column in the table itself, you get an error\.
 For more information, see [Partitioning Data](partitions.md)\.

 In Athena, a table and its partitions must use the same data formats but their schemas may differ\.
-For more information, see [Updates in Tables with Partitions](updates-and-partitions.md)\.
+For more information, see [Updates in tables with partitions](updates-and-partitions.md)\.

-For information about the resource\-level permissions required in IAM policies \(including `glue:CreatePartition`\), see [AWS Glue API Permissions: Actions and Resources Reference](https://docs.aws.amazon.com/glue/latest/dg/api-permissions-reference.html) and [Fine\-Grained Access to Databases and Tables in the AWS Glue Data Catalog](fine-grained-access-to-glue-resources.md)\.
+For information about the resource\-level permissions required in IAM policies \(including `glue:CreatePartition`\), see [AWS Glue API permissions: Actions and resources reference](https://docs.aws.amazon.com/glue/latest/dg/api-permissions-reference.html) and [Fine\-grained access to databases and tables in the AWS Glue Data Catalog](fine-grained-access-to-glue-resources.md)\.
 For troubleshooting information about permissions when using Athena, see the [Permissions](troubleshooting-athena.md#troubleshooting-athena-permissions) section of the [Troubleshooting in Athena](troubleshooting-athena.md) topic\.

 ## Synopsis<a name="synopsis"></a>